nazavr322/ukr-handwriting-classification/README.md

 	node11-->node10
 ```
 Let me break it down for you.
 As you can see first three steps are executed in parallel:
-1. **Clean data** - takes raw .csv file with ukrainian handwriting as an input and filters out all unnecessary information for our task.
+1. **Clean data** - takes raw .csv file with Ukrainian handwriting as an input and filters out all unnecessary information for our task.
-2. **Prepare glyphs** - takes folder containing raw images of ukrainian handwriting as an input and converts them to MNIST format (inverted 28x28 images).
+2. **Prepare glyphs** - takes folder containing raw images of Ukrainian handwriting as an input and converts them to MNIST format (inverted 28x28 images).
 3. **Prepare MNIST** - takes folder containing raw byte-encoded MNIST images and produces equal amount of .png images per class, as well as .csv file with metadata about these pictures (label, filename, etc.)
 4. **Make dataset** - takes cleaned .csv file from stage(1) and .csv file with MNIST metadata from stage(3) and joins them resulting in a final dataset.
 5. **Merge pictures** - takes folder with processed images from stages(2) and (3) and merges them into one directory.